gar1t/e2/doc/tutorial.rst

 Database Server Stub
 ====================

-Let's not think too much here -- we know that we need to parts here:
+Let's not think too much here -- we know that we need two parts here:

 - Something listening on a TCP port for incoming client connections
 - Something to handle client connections